hankthevc/rai-toolkit/README.md

 See [`.github/workflows/ci.yml`](.github/workflows/ci.yml) for the full CI configuration.

-## Data Handling & Privacy
+## Data Handling (Demo)

-**No sensitive data stored.** Assessment text exists only in browser memory during your session.
-Nothing is persisted to a database.

-**AI analysis data flow:**
-- Your scenario descriptions and interview answers are sent to OpenAI's API (or Azure OpenAI if configured) for analysis
+**The live demo runs as a server-side Streamlit session with no database persistence.** Inputs exist only for the session and are discarded when it ends.

+**If you click AI analysis:**
+- Your text is sent to the configured AI provider (this demo uses the OpenAI API)
-- Risk calculations, policy matching, and decision record generation happen locally in your browser
+- Risk calculations and policy matching happen server-side in the Streamlit session
-- No assessment data is logged or retained by this application

-**Enterprise privacy controls:**
-- Use Azure OpenAI for data residency and compliance guarantees (recommended for production)
-- Run locally (no external API calls except when using AI analysis feature)
-- For air-gapped environments: disable AI analysis and use manual form input only
+- Nothing is permanently stored

+**Do not paste sensitive or production data.**

+**For local/production use:**
+- Run locally to control data flow entirely
+- Review OpenAI's terms of service before sending any data to their API
+- Validate with legal/privacy teams before processing actual sensitive information

-**Security.md:** See [`SECURITY.md`](SECURITY.md) for vulnerability reporting and support windows.
-This application is a demonstration tool; validate with legal/privacy teams before processing actual sensitive data.
+**Security.md:** See [`SECURITY.md`](SECURITY.md) for vulnerability reporting.
+This is a learning prototype; treat it as such.

 ## Framework Crosswalks